halls7588/github-emojis/README.md

+# GitHub Emojis
+Bellow is a list of all the GitHub emojis pulled directly from the GitHub API.
+Simply find the emojie that you want and copy and paste the the code between the collins, e.g. if you want the 100 emoji copy the `:100:` and paste to your README file to get :100:

-# All Github Emojies with code
+# All Github Emojis with code

 | Emojis | | |
 |--|--|--|